pesterhazy/recalcitrant/README.md

 This library aims to provide abstractions and Higher Level Components to make common Reagent tasks simpler.

+## Changelog

+- 0.1.1

+  Add `on` method to register other lifecycle methods

+- 0.1.0

+  Initial release

 ## Error Handling

 Like React, Reagent does not